Guide to the Council's Complaints Procedure

 - What to do if you remain dissatisfied.

-The following information is also available in the 'Complaints procedure and form' document which can be found on the right hand side of this page.
+The following information is also available in the 'Complaints procedure and form' document which can be found in the useful documents area at the bottom of this page.

 1. How to Complain